2024 Global T20 Canada

 The 2024 Global T20 Canada was the fourth edition of Global T20 Canada, a Twenty20 professional cricket tournament that was played at the TD Cricket Arena in Brampton, Ontario, Canada.
 The tournament began on 25 July and the final was played on 11 August 2024.
 Montreal Tigers were the defending champions.

 In the final, Toronto Nationals defeated Montreal Tigers to win their maiden title.

 Background

 On 10 June 2024, it was announced that Global T20 Canada would return for a fourth season in 2024, being held from 25 July to 11 August at TD Cricket Arena at CAA Centre in Brampton.
 On 21 June 2024, the players draft was held to determine the lineups of the six franchises for the 2024 season.

 Mississauga Panthers were replaced by Bangla Tigers Mississauga.

-Teams and squads
+Teams

 The following teams, squads and coaches were announced for the tournament.

 Babar Azam, Mohammad Rizwan and Shaheen Shah Afridi’s respective requests for no-objection certificate to participate in the league were declined by the Pakistan Cricket Board citing the board’s workload management policy.